ScooterDelta/react-vite-federation-playground/README.md

   - Can set up the prettier plugin [prettier-plugin-tailwindcss](https://github.com/tailwindlabs/prettier-plugin-tailwindcss)
   - [material-tailwind/issues/528](https://github.com/creativetimofficial/material-tailwind/issues/528) causes `placeholder` to be required on all types, can be fixed by downgrading `@types/react` to `18.2.42`
     - Currently fixing by providing `placeholder={undefined}` on components requiring it - remove this when possible.
+- Possible issue with overwriting styles with the same name from different applications
+  - Possible solutions in blog post [using-tailwindcss-with-module-federation](https://malcolmkee.com/blog/using-tailwindcss-with-module-federation/) - likely best option is to set a tailwind css prefix per app

 #### More Investigation Required